ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ### source_authority

 GADM for administrative terrestrial terms, IHO for marine/aquatic terms.
 Wikipedia for terms where GADM and IHO authorities are lacking.
+Space-pipe-space-delimeted list of URLs, including any relevant GitHub Issues, is the preferred format.

 ### geog_remark

 Remarks field is intended to provide guidance and clarification in future geography creation or merge events, and is not searchable nor intended for public display.
+No HTML or links.

 Use geographic remarks to describe remarkable things about the geography itself, such as when the named place existed or how it differs from potentially-confusing other places.
 Do not use remarks for procedural information or information concerning other data (such as specimens or localities).